Feyerabend/ABC80/abc802/README.md

 Microsoft played a significant role by providing BASIC support for various computer hardware, expanding their influence through adaptations and widespread adoption.
-They leveraged cross-compiling and developed versions like Visual BASIC.
+Early on they leveraged cross-compiling BASIC interpreters to various CPUs, and later developed extended versions like Visual BASIC.
 The industry faced a choice between competing with the IBM PC/Microsoft DOS track or developing their own UNIX-based systems.
 Diab AB and Microsoft ventured into UNIX, but the market shifted as hardware improved and prices dropped, reducing